For close relatives of someone applying for a residence permit to live with you in Sweden

-- you can support yourself, other people in your household, and the family members who are applying for a residence permit
+- you must be able to support yourself, other persons living in the household and those family members who are applying for a residence permit

-- you have a home of sufficient size and standard for all of you to live in
+- you must have a home of a sufficient size and standard for you all to live in.

 If you are a Swedish citizen or have a permanent residence permit, the person you are planning to marry or cohabit with may also be granted a residence permit in order to join you in Sweden.
 This also applies if you have a temporary residence permit as a refugee, or have subsidiary protection status, on the grounds of impediments to enforcement or on the grounds of special or exceptionally distressing circumstances, and that you can show that you have a serious relationship that was already established in the country of origin, but that you did not have the possibility of living together in the country of origin.